riandyrn/mirsal/docs/api_design/http_api.md

 This API is used for publishing message to topic.

 All participants which currently online (opening websocket connection to server) will receive the message packet including sender websocket session.
 The rationale behind this is because sender may have more than one client active at the same time (e.g using both web & app client at the same time).
-For more details about this behavior, please check out `docs/api_design/ws_api.md` document.
+For more details about this behavior, please check out `docs/api_design/ws_api.md`.

 Notice that when this API is successfully called, it doesn't guarantee the message has been processed by server, it just mark the message has been successfully delivered to server to be processed by it later.